 The Risks of Standing Flood Water in Jefferson Homes

 Flooding can become a very traumatic experience quickly for Jefferson homeowners.
-Ideally, property owners would seek to secure the experience and fast response of trained disaster relief specialists to help address this invading water and any structural concerns that might also exist.
-With a substantial push for DIY projects, many owners are looking to overcome these obstacles on their own without a full understanding of the potential risks involved.
+Ideally, property owners would seek to secure the expertise and fast response of trained disaster relief specialists to help address this invading water and any structural concerns that might also exist.
+With a substantial push for DIY projects, many owners are looking to overcome these obstacles independently without completely understanding the potential risks involved.

-Our SERVPRO professionals have extensive training to combat flood damage in Jefferson homes through both the Institute of Inspection, Cleaning and Restoration Certification (IICRC) and the American Bio Recovery Association (ABRA.)
-Both of these firms offer extensive training and coursework to technicians looking to become valuable assets in these restoration and recovery niches of the industry.
+Our SERVPRO professionals have extensive training to combat flood damage in Jefferson homes through the Institute of Inspection, Cleaning and Restoration Certification (IICRC) and the American Bio Recovery Association (ABRA.)
+Both firms offer extensive training and coursework to technicians looking to become valuable assets in the industry's restoration and recovery niches.

 As you might expect, safety is a top concern for our SERVPRO team when we approach the recovery of a flood damage situation in area homes.
-Likewise, even if you do not intend to utilize our expertise and experience in these matters, we want to ensure that residents in our service region are handling these disasters smartly and safely, carefully assessing risks and working to overcome these hazardous conditions within their limitations and abilities.
-Here are some risks that exist with standing water in your property:
+Likewise, even if you do not intend to utilize our expertise and experience in these matters, we want to ensure that residents in our service region handle these disasters smartly and safely.
+We carefully assess risks and work to overcome these hazardous conditions within their limitations and abilities.
+Here are some risks that exist with standing water on your property:

-- Water pouring through openings can bring in rodents, snakes, and harmful insects.
+- Water pouring through openings can allow rodents, snakes, and harmful insects to enter.
 Do not get into the floodwater without extensive protection.

 - Flooding can overflow sanitary sewers to present biohazardous contamination for your entire household exposed to the water.